2022 United States House of Representatives elections in California: Results

+By county

 District 13

 Due to redistricting, the incumbent changed from Democrat Barbara Lee to fellow Democrat Josh Harder.
-Harder, who has represented the 10th district since 2019, was re-elected with 55.2% of the vote in 2020.
-Harder is running for re-election in District 9, leaving this seat open.
-On December 2, the race was called for Duarte, leading with a margin of 584 raw votes.
+Harder, who had represented the 10th district since 2019, was re-elected with 55.2% of the vote in 2020.
+Harder was running for re-election in District 9, leaving this seat open.
+On December 2, the race was called for Duarte, leading with a margin of 564 raw votes.